Don Nicholl

-Donald Nicholl (August 9, 1925 – July 5, 1980) was an English-American screenwriter and producer.
-His production company Nicholl Ross West (with Mickey Ross and Bernie West) wrote for the situation comedies All in the Family, The Jeffersons, and produced The Dumplings, Three's Company, and The Ropers.
+Donald Nicholl (August 9, 1925 – July 5, 1980) was an English screenwriter and producer who later worked in the United States.

+Early life

 Nicholl was born in Sunderland, England.
 He worked as a journalist, columnist, and publicist in England, and moved to the United States in 1968.

+Nicholl's production company Nicholl Ross West (with Mickey Ross and Bernie West) wrote for the situation comedies All in the Family, The Jeffersons, and produced The Dumplings, Three's Company, and The Ropers.

+Legacy

-His widow Gee set up the Don and Gee Nicholl Fellowships in Screenwriting program after his death.
+He died of cancer in 1980.
+Nicholl's widow, Gee, set up the Don and Gee Nicholl Fellowships in Screenwriting program after his death.